MrinalSingh04/UrbanDrive/README.md

 A MERN-based ride-hailing application inspired by Uber, allowing users to book rides, track drivers, and manage trips in real-time.

 > ⚠️ **Project Status:** Work in Progress
-> 🛠️ Building this project asynchronously – updates are pushed regularly.
+> 🛠️ Building this project asynchronously – updates are pushed weekly.

 ---